 - Flexible vacation and company-paid holidays

-- Healthy meals and snacks provided for non-remote employees
+- Healthy meals and snacks provided

 - Paid parental, jury duty, bereavement, family care and medical leave

 - Dependent Care Flexible Spending Account, subsidized by Science